How to Set a 24-Hour Clock on Windows 11 Lock Screen

 Why use a 24-hour clock?

 Using a 24-hour clock, often called military time, helps remove confusion between morning and afternoon hours.
-It is a simple way to keep your schedule clear.
+It is a good way to keep your schedule clear.
 Many professionals prefer this format to avoid errors in time-sensitive tasks.

 What happens when done?